LaxarJS/laxar/docs/manuals/adapters.md

 However, LaxarJS does not want you to be locked into using any specific implementation technology for your widgets.
 If used appropriately, _custom widget adapters_ can make it easier by leaps and bounds to integrate with legacy code or third-party widgets, simply helping you to be more productive.

-Even if you are not interested in writing your own widget adapter, reading this manual is a good way to gain an in-depth understanding of the LaxarJS widget lifecycle.
+Even if you are not interested in writing your own widget adapter, reading this manual is a good way to gain an in-depth understanding of the LaxarJS widget life cycle.

 ## The Role of Widget Adapters